Connector for Connector API

 Authentication type

 Select the desired type of authentication.
-If "OAUTH2" is selected, additional settings are available in this dialog.
-These are described below.
+If "OAUTH2" is selected, you will also find the settings described below in the dialog.

 Grant-Type